The Best Free Xbox Live Games [August 2020]

 More than anything this generation, Microsoft has made it easier than ever to actually play games.
 In addition to porting Microsoft-published titles like Cuphead and Ori and the Blind Forest to the Nintendo Switch, they’ve also made all Xbox-exclusives going forward available on PC, complete with crossplay support.
 That’s to say nothing of Xbox Game Pass, Microsoft’s gaming subscription service that offers a ton of value for just $9.99 per month.

 While Game Pass is one of the best ways to game on a budget, Xbox also offers a number of games that are completely free to play—albeit with the occasional requirement for Xbox Live Gold.
 These are in addition to the free Games with Gold included in an Xbox Live membership, making Gold a must-have for any gamer looking to play for free.
-Let’s take a look at ten of the best free games on Xbox Live.
+Let’s take a look at fifteen of the best free games on Xbox Live.

 From Respawn Entertainment, the development team behind Titanfall and Star Wars Jedi: Fallen Order, Apex Legends is one of the newer entries in the battle royale genre.
 Unlike Fortnite, however, Apex Legends puts the emphasis on teamwork sending you and two other players into the game together to fight against nineteen other teams.
 As with any online multiplayer game, players can match with friends online or join random players to jump into the match.
 Once you’re on the ground, you and your squad will need to find weapons, armor, and other equipment while battling other players.
 Some of the movement options from Titanfall—which this game shares a universe with—make it into Apex, including zipline movement and sliding over inclined surfaces.
 If you’re looking for a solid competitive title that isn’t Fortnite, this is the game for you.